 Watch the property market, and understand what people are looking for and thinking about in local property purchase or leasing.
 The trends of the local inquiry will help you identify that fact.
 Converse with and qualify the people that you work with from a selling or buying perspective.
 Understand their needs and points of focus before you move towards clear recommendations and the required negotiation strategies.
 Gather the facts about the property and be prepared for the stages and hurdles of the fuller transaction.

 So what can you do here?
-Understand what is happening in your location when it comes to the typical commercial investment sales transaction and then build your skills and resources to help with any challenge that could come your way.
+Understand what is happening in your location when it comes to the typical commercial investment sales transaction and then specifically build your skills and resources to help with any challenge that could come your way.
 Preparation is the key to resolving a negotiation difficulty in any property market.

 - Use Case Studies for the Location – use recent market evidence as case studies to show buyers and sellers exactly what is happening locally.